What Is the Price of Kopi Luwak? (Full Breakdown for 2021-22)

 Farmed kopi luwak

-Because of the profitability and high demand of kopi luwak, the majority of the world’s kopi luwak is now farmed, and this very sad.
+Due to the profitability and high demand for kopi luwak, most of the world’s supply is now farmed, which is very sad.

-The civets are kept in horrendous conditions on the farms.
-They are trapped in small cages along with other civets, and they have no space to move around.
+Farmed civets live in horrendous conditions.
+They are confined to small cages with other civets, leaving them no space to move around.

-The coffee cherries that are force-fed to the civets aren’t always the ripest and tastiest ones that they would naturally select in the wild, greatly impacting the quality of the beans.
+The coffee cherries that farmers force-feed to civets often aren’t the ripest and tastiest ones the animals would naturally select in the wild, which greatly impacts the quality of the beans.

 Production of farmed kopi luwak is a lot easier than with its wild equivalent as the workers do not have to go searching for the animals’ droppings.